mjhoy/mjhoy.com/writings/misc/catalunya.md

 ![](/images/barca/10122014-P1200945.jpg)

-Ripoll is a small town nestled in the foothills of the Pyrenees.
+Ripoll is a small town in the foothills of the Pyrenees.
 Here I visit the Benedectine monastery Santa Maria de Ripoll.

 ![](/images/barca/10122014-P1010011.jpg)